Using the Amplify Hosting deployment specification to configure build output - AWS Amplify Hosting

 A string that specifies the value of the Cache-Control header to apply to the response.
 Valid only for the Static and the ImageOptimization primitives.

 The specified value is overriden by custom headers.
-For more information about Amplify Hosting customer headers, see Custom headers.
+For more information about Amplify Hosting customer headers, see Setting custom headers for an Amplify app.

 Note